 At first glance Tryst missed sight of Freyard and was about to leave when he caught him subtly waving Tryst over.

 The sandy haired rifleman had built a reputation as a ranger and had all but eradicated one of the three raiding gangs plaguing the Southlands.
 It was a feat that in its own right earned him a great measure of respect with Tryst, despite his usage of firearms, which Tryst wholly detested.
 As they came to know one another, that respect had turned out to be mutual, and Freyard had eventually become one of the few people that Tryst called friend.

 “Another dull affair, wouldn’t you say, Reine?”
 Archer commented in a bored tone, referring to Tryst by his surname.

 “Entirely, though dull is not without its benefits,” Tryst answered with a smile as he closed the gap between them.
 “What’s the word, my friend?”

-“Aye Tryst, there’s only three: the west door near to me, the south door from the servant’s hall and the north one behind the dais.
+“Aye Tryst, there’s only three: the west door near to me, the south door from the servant’s hall, and the north one behind the dais.
 She hasn’t emerged through either one, though she could have gone outside.
-Given that she went without a cloak or coat and it is more than a little chilly outside, I have my doubts about that,” Freyard answered with a little concern in his voice.
+Given that she went without a cloak or coat and it is more than a little chilly tonight, I have my doubts about that,” Freyard answered with a little concern in his voice.
 “Seeing as how you’re not on duty like I am, I was hoping you would investigate on my behalf?”